vincentkeizer/typings-creator/README.md

 ## Usage

 The TypingsFileWriter requires a list of ITypeScriptClass implementations and creates a definition file for every class.
-A default implementation for ITypeScriptClass (DefaultTypeScriptClass) is available in the same namespace.

 ### Example